-Bio ~
+Bio

-In the Doo-Rites camp are ~
+In the Doo-Rites combo:

-Betsy-Dawn Williams, aka BeeDee, vocals, rhythm guitar, & songwriting - playing with the passion & energy of a gal whose dress is on fire, Li'l BeeDee is on a mission to set everything else on fire too, with a commitment to spreading sheer joy through a fusion of big beat rockabilly, rhythm & blues and a promise to "do ya right"!
+Betsy-Dawn Williams, aka BeeDee, vocals, rhythm guitar, & songwriting - playing with the passion & energy of a gal whose dress is on fire, Li'l BeeDee is on a mission to burn down the house, with a commitment to spreading sheer joy through a fusion of big beat rockabilly, rhythm & blues and a promise to "do ya right"!
+Li'l BeeDee Records on the El Toro Records label.

 Jeff Potter on piano & vocals, who has for the last handful of years been playing piano for Rock n’ Roll Hall of Famer Wanda Jackson, as part of the Lustre Kings – a crew of rockabilly cats based in upstate New York.
-Potter comes with a litany of recordings himself on various respected rockabilly labels including Raucous Records in England and El Toro Records in Spain, as well as having recorded here in the States on the Vanguard and Columbia record labels.
+Potter comes with a host of recordings himself on various respected rockabilly labels including Raucous Records in England and El Toro Records in Spain, as well as having recorded here in the States on the Vanguard and Columbia record labels.

 CONTACT INFO Email -- lilbeedee@rocketmail.com Phone -- 413.695.2141